 Young people declare that a better internet is #Up2Us!

-For Safer Internet Day 2015, the UK Safer Internet Centre has launched #Up2Us, a film made by over 150 schoolchildren about their online experiences – both good and bad – which aims to inspire young people across the UK to do something kind online this Safer Internet Day.
-The film features children from schools across England, Wales, Scotland and Northern Ireland and will be premiered at events across the UK on 10th February.
+For Safer Internet Day 2015, the UK Safer Internet Centre launched #Up2Us, a film made by over 150 schoolchildren about their online experiences – both good and bad – which aims to inspire young people across the UK to do something kind online this Safer Internet Day.
+The film features children from schools across England, Wales, Scotland and Northern Ireland and was premiered at events across the UK on 10th February.